 PERSONAL INFORMATION:

 Account Holder Name Next Generation Account #

 Cardholder Name (if different)

 Cardholder Billing Address

 City, State, Zip

 Telephone Number Email Address

 CREDIT CARD INFORMATION:

-Card Type: Please check ONLY ONE Option MasterCard Discover Visa Please Note: We Credit Card Number: / cannot accept American Express.We apologize for any inconvenience this may cause. / CCV: (Last three digits on back of card)
+Card Type: Please check ONLY ONE Option MasterCard Discover Visa Please Note: We cannot accept Ar merican Express.We apologize for any inconvenience this may cause.

+Credit Card Number: / / / / /

+Expiration Date: / CCV:(Last three digits on back of card)

-Keep card on file for all fees (no invoice will be sent) One time charge in the amount of \$
+Keep card on file for all fees (no invoice will be sent)

+One time charge (Consists of one time set up fee plus first year's annual administration fee)

-SIGNATURE: Please securely email, fax, or mail this form to Next Generat ion Services.
+SIGNATURE: Please securely email, fax, or mail this form to Next Generation Services.

-I, the undersigned, authorize that these charges will appear on my credit card staten payment of this order.
-I further agree that this authorization will remain in effect un nent under the name Next Generation Trust Company and I accept full financial responsibility for til I revoke it in writing.
+I, the undersigned, authorize that these charges will appear on my credit card statement under the n payment of this order.
+I further agree that this authorization will remain in effect until I revoke it in w

 Account Holder Signature: Date: